-Medicare Part A is a type of hospital insurance provided by Medicare.
-The coverage provided by Part A includes inpatient care in hospitals, nursing homes, skilled nursing facilities, and critical access hospitals.
+Medicare Part A is hospital insurance provided by Medicare through the Centers for Medicare & Medicaid Services.
+Part A coverage includes (but may not be limited to) inpatient care in hospitals, nursing homes, skilled nursing facilities, and critical access hospitals.
 Part A does not include long-term or custodial care.
-If you meet specific requirements, then you may also be eligible for hospice or home health care.
+If you meet specific requirements, then you may also be eligible for hospice or limited home health care.

-Nursing home or skilled nursing facility stays must be related to diagnosis during a hospital stay.
-For instance, your hospital stay was for a stroke.
-Then, a nursing home or skilled nursing facility stay for rehabilitation would be covered.
+Nursing home or skilled nursing facility stays must be related to your diagnosis during a hospital stay.
+For instance, suppose your hospital stay was for a stroke and your doctor determined that a nursing home or skilled nursing facility was medically necessary for your recovery.
+In that case, Medicare may cover a nursing home or skilled nursing facility stay for rehabilitation.
 A nursing home or skilled nursing facility stay includes a semi-private room, meals, and rehabilitative and skilled nursing services and care.

-Home health services include limited reasonable and only medically necessary part-time care and services such as skilled nursing care, physical or occupational therapy, home health aide service, speech language pathology, and medical social services.
-It also includes certain home-use medical equipment (wheelchairs, hospital beds, walkers, oxygen), and other medical supplies.
+Eligible home health services may include limited part-time care with services like intermittent skilled nursing care, physical or continued occupational therapy, home health aide service, speech-language pathology, and more.
+It may also include certain medically necessary in-home medical equipment (wheelchairs, hospital beds, walkers, oxygen), and other medical supplies.

-Hospice care is for the terminally ill who have six months or less to live.
-Coverage includes pain relief and symptom control drugs, medical and support services, grief counseling, and other services.
-Care is provided by a nearby, Medicare-approved Hospice caregiver who will visit you at your home.
-Medicare also provides additional care for a Hospice patient so that the usual caregiver can take a time of rest.
-Medicare does not cover many of the services that are provided to patients who receive Hospice assistance.
+Hospice care is for the terminally ill who are expected to have six months or less to live.
+Coverage includes pain-relief and symptom-control prescription drugs, medical and support services, grief counseling, and other services.
+Care is provided by a Medicare-approved hospice provider who will visit you at your home.
+Medicare also provides additional care for a hospice patient so that the usual caregiver can take a time of rest.
+Medicare may not cover all services that are provided to patients who receive hospice assistance.